Functional calculus for $C_{0}$-groups using (co)type: Functional calculus and Fourier multipliers

-In this section we treat Fourier multiplier operators under type and cotype assumptions on the underlying space.
-For more on type and cotype see \cite{DJT95}.
-Recall that a \emph{Gaussian sequence} is a sequence of independent standard normal random variables on a probability space $(\Omega,\mathbb{P})$.
+In this section we treat Fourier multiplier operators under geometric assumptions on the underlying space.
+For more on the prerequisite notions from Banach space geometry, as well as for proofs of some of the statements below, see e.g.~\cite{DiJaTo95,HyNeVeWe16,HyNeVeWe17,Lindenstrauss-Tzafriri79}.
+Recall that a standard complex Gaussian random variable is a random variable $\gamma$ on a probability space $(\Omega,\mathbb{P})$ such that $\gamma=\frac{\gamma_{r}+\ui\gamma_{i}}{\sqrt{2}}$ for independent standard real Gaussian random variables $\gamma_{r},\gamma_{i}$ on $\Omega$.
+A \emph{Gaussian sequence} is a sequence of independent standard complex Gaussian random variables.